samkessaram/local_weather/README.md

 # local_weather

 Second intermediate front end development project from Free Code Camp.
-Because the world can never have enough weather websites...
+Because the world can never have too many weather websites!

 ### What It Does
-Using the [Weather Underground API](https://www.wunderground.com/weather/api/), we determine the user's location and current weather conditions.
-These are then displayed with an accompanying icon, which changes according to a) the weather, and b) whether or not it's daylight.
+Using the [Weather Underground API](https://www.wunderground.com/weather/api/), we determine the user's location and current weather conditions, which are displayed on the page.
 The user can toggle between C and F.

+Both the background (generated with [Trianglify](https://github.com/qrohlf/Trianglify)) and a weather icon change according to a) the weather, and b) whether or not the sun has set.

 ### Built With
 * HTML/CSS/Javascript